2.14-Investigations-of-Child-Fatalities-and-Near-Fatalities

 • A variety of other unexpected or unexplained causes.

-• Information gathered during the course of an investigation, including prior DPP involvement with the family, can be shared with the medical examiner if requested.
+• Information gathered during an investigation, including prior DPP involvement with the family, can be shared with the medical examiner if requested.

 • The SSW shall determine in consultation with the FSOS if filing court petitions is necessary for the safety of any surviving children when a substantiated finding is made with the fatality/near-fatality designation.
 The SSW should assess the frequency of the perpetrator’s contact and access to the surviving children and other protective capacity issues within the family.

 • The SSW should assess for SUID/SIDS and safe sleep in all investigations.
-See the Sudden Unexpected Infant Death Information Sheet.
+Please see the Sudden Unexpected Infant Death Information Sheet.

 Procedure